Enterprise-connect/documentation/SOP_upgrades.md

 ## Sec 1 : Purpose

 Enterprise Connect employs a "[Blue-Green](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html)" approach to upgrading existing services for its users.
-This document endeavors to provide insight to that procedure for our users, as well as to serve as a how-to guide internally, for posterity.
+This is the documentation for the process.

 ## Sec 2 : Scope